Potawatomi: History

-The Potawatomi are first mentioned in French records, which suggest that in the early 17th century, they lived in what is now southwestern Michigan.
-During the Beaver Wars they fled to the area around Green Bay to escape attacks by both the Iroquois and the Neutral Nation, who were seeking expanded hunting grounds.
-It is estimated in 1658 that the Potawatomi numbered around 3,000.
+In addition to a rich history of their own people, the Potawatomi are mentioned in early French records, which suggest that in the early 17th century, they lived in what is now southwestern Michigan.
+During the Beaver Wars they fled to the area around Green Bay to escape attacks by both the Iroquois and the Neutral Confederacy, who were seeking expanded hunting grounds.
+It is estimated that the Potawatomi numbered around 3,000 in 1658.

-As an important part of Tecumseh's Confederacy, Potawatomi warriors took part in Tecumseh's War, the War of 1812 and the Peoria War.
+As an important part of Tecumseh's Confederacy, Potawatomi warriors took part in Tecumseh's War and the War of 1812.
 Their alliances switched repeatedly between United Kingdom and the United States as power relations shifted between the nations, and they calculated effects on their trade and land interests.

 At the time of the War of 1812, a band of Potawatomi inhabited the area near Fort Dearborn, where Chicago developed.
-Led by the chiefs Blackbird and Nuscotomeg (Mad Sturgeon), a force of about 500 warriors attacked the United States evacuation column leaving Fort Dearborn; they killed most of the civilians and 54 of Captain Nathan Heald's force, and wounded many others.
+Led by the chiefs Blackbird and Nuscotomeg (Mad Sturgeon), a force of about 500 warriors attacked the United States evacuation column leaving Fort Dearborn.
+They killed most of the civilians and 54 of Captain Nathan Heald's force, and wounded many others.
 George Ronan, the first graduate of West Point to be killed in combat, died in this ambush.
-The incident is referred to as the "Fort Dearborn Massacre".
+The incident is referred to as the Battle of Fort Dearborn.
 A Potawatomi chief named Mucktypoke (Makdébki, Black Partridge), counseled his fellow warriors against the attack.
 Later he saved some of the civilian captives who were being ransomed by the Potawatomi.